openedx/edx-documentation/en_us/shared/developing_course/controlling_content_visibility.rst

 Grading is affected if you hide sections, subsections, or units that contain graded problems in such a way that they are not included in the course navigation.
-When the platform performs grading for a learner, the grading process does not include problems that are not included in the course navigation for that learner.
+When the platform performs grading for a learner, the grading process does not include problems that are not included in that learner's course outline.

+.. note:: As a best practice, do not hide graded sections, subsections, or units by excluding them from the course outline.
+Content that is hidden in this way is not included when the platform performs grading for learners.

-.. note:: Grading is not affected when you hide the content of a subsection or a timed exam based on due dates.
-For more information, see :ref:`Timed Exams` and :ref:`Hide a Subsection After its Due Date`.
+   Instead, if you want to prevent learners from accessing the content of a subsection while the subsection itself remains visible in the course navigation, you can use the option to hide a subsection or timed exam's content based on date.
+In instructor-led courses, you can hide a subsection based on its due date.
+In self-paced courses, you can hide a subsection based on the course's end date.
+For more details, see :ref:`Hide a Subsection After its Due Date`.

 .. _Content Groups: